ymilkessa/stego-server/README.md

 ## Important Notes

-1. **Parameter Consistency**: All parameters used for encoding (temp, precision, topk) must be exactly the same for decoding to work correctly.
+1. **Parameter Consistency**: All parameters used for encoding (model_id, temp, precision, topk) must be exactly the same for decoding to work correctly.

 2. **Model Loading**: The model is loaded once on startup.
 First requests may be slower while the model initializes.